OctaHate: Live performances

-Ryn made her live TV debut with OctaHate on the Late Show with David Letterman on January 15, 2015.
+Ryn made her live TV debut with a performance of "OctaHate" on the Late Show with David Letterman on January 15, 2015.

 Critical reception

 Chris Deville from Stereogum praised the song saying, "Even at a time when it seems like every upstart on SoundCloud is pushing sparkly pan-genre synthpop, 'OctaHate' stood out for its sleek exterior and the effortless manner in which it swung from playful sway to magnificent sweep."
 The song was also given a positive review by Michelle Geslani of Consequence of Sound saying, "'OctaHate' is as catchy as a pop number can possibly hope to be.
 Between the twinkling xylophones, airtight melodies, and frothy beats, Weaver already sounds radio-ready, just in time for summer."